Locked-down Australia needed an Olympic lift. Now for the covid comedown.

 “Except for the athletes wearing masks, and the fact that there is no audience, it’s like any other Olympics,” Reichman said.
 “It seems very normal in this very abnormal time that we are all in.”

 For Gee, watching the athletes come together from across the globe felt like a glimpse of a post-pandemic future that still seems far off in Sydney.
 She hadn’t planned on getting into the Olympics.
 But then she found herself sucked into events she hardly knew existed, like sport climbing.
-Soon she was spending 20 minutes each night creating detailed schedules of the next day’s competitions.
+Soon, she was spending 20 minutes each night creating detailed schedules of the next day’s competitions.

 “I’m glued to it,” she said last week.
 “It’s embarrassing to admit.
 I watch on my laptop while I cook or on my phone while I’m on a walk.
 I’ve taken it into the bathroom with me.
-Sometimes I take it into bed with me until I fall asleep.”
+Sometimes, I take it into bed with me until I fall asleep.”

 As Sunday’s Closing Ceremonies drew closer, Gee could feel her covid anxiety creep back in.
-And on Monday morning, without the Olympics to distract her, she again tuned into Sydney’s daily covid news conference to hear there were 283 additional cases.
+And on Monday morning, without the Olympics to distract her, she again tuned into Sydney’s daily covid news conference to hear there were 283 additional coronavirus cases.

 “I’m back on that grind now,” Gee said with a sigh.
 She is counting down the days until Aug.
 24, when a note on her calendar reads: “Paralympics start.”